IMG_2496.jpg

 “Every part of this soil is sacred in the estimation of my people.
 Every hillside, every valley, every plain and grove, has been hallowed by some sad or happy event in days long vanished.”

-Chief Seattle 1854
+-Chief Seattle 1854

 We would like to begin by acknowledging that the land on which we gather is within the ancestral territory of the suq̀ʷabš “People of Clear Salt Water” (Suquamish People).
 Expert fisherman, canoe builders and basket weavers, the suq̀ʷabš Suquamish Tribe live in harmony with the lands and waterways along Washington’s Central Salish Sea as they have for thousands of years.
 Here, the suq̀ʷabš live and protect the land and waters of their ancestors for future generations as promised by the Point Elliot Treaty of 1855.